Alfonso of Aragon (1481–1500): Early life

+Alfonso also had an older half-sister Lucrezia from his mothers marriage to Carbone and from his father Alfonsos marriage to Ippolita Maria Sforza, his half-siblings Ferdinand and Isabella.
+Alfonsos father also had other mistresses with whom he had children but they died in young age.

+Alfonsos mother remarried after the death of Alfonso II) 1495 to Cesare Gesualdo, Lord of Paterno from Capua.

 Alfonso received a thorough education in the humanities.
 His first tutor was Giuniano Maio who was then followed by the Florentine poet Raffaele Brandolini (also known as "Lippus Brandolinus" because of his blindness).
 From an early age Alfonso was involved in the crisis that hit the Aragonese dynasty of Naples.
 In 1495, during the French occupation, his father fled and later died in Sicily.
 Alfonso, aged 14, fought for the return to the throne of his half-brother Ferdinand, who became king of Naples in 1495 but died one year later.
 In 1497, with the restoration of the Aragonese control under his uncle Frederick IV of Naples, Alfonso was assigned to the first position of responsibility and became the Lieutenant general of Abruzzo.